haiquangtran/Exam-Notes/README.md

 # Certification Exam Study Notes

-This repository contains study notes and preparation notes for certifications (primarily Microsoft certifications).
+This repository contains study notes as preparation for certifications (primarily Microsoft certifications).

 The following certifications have been completed:
 - AZ-203: Developing Solutions for Microsoft Azure